-The Systematics, Evolution, and Biodiversity (SysEB) section leadership invites SysEB undergraduate and graduate students to submit applications for the SysEB Student Research Travel Award Program (SRTA).
-Travel Awards provide funding for student fieldwork and/or research travel to other institutions to enhance research projects.
-Beginning this year, the top ranked proposals from graduate students will be recognized and funded separately by the SysEB Student Research Endowment (SRE).
+Travel Award Program (SRTA).
+Travel awards provide funding for student fieldwork, research travel to other institutions to enhance research projects and/or travel to the 2022 Annual Meeting of the Entomological Society in Vancouver, BC.
+Successful proposals from graduate students will be funded through support from the SysEB Section; top-ranked proposals from graduate students will be recognized and funded separately by the SysEB Student Research Endowment (SRE).

-1. Eligibility: Current undergraduate or graduate students only; must be members in good standing of the SysEB section of the Entomological Society of America (ESA); eligible applicants may receive one Student Research Travel Award (SRTA) only (i.e., previous Award recipients are not eligible to apply for additional Awards).
+Current undergraduate or graduate students only; must be members in good standing of the SysEB Section of the Entomological Society of America (ESA).
+Eligible applicants may receive one Student Research Travel Award (SRTA) only.
+Previous award recipients are not eligible to apply for additional awards.

 - One-page description of the proposed research project (title, brief background, specific hypotheses, scientific importance) and the purpose of the proposed travel, including explanation of how the proposed travel will enhance your research.